Advanced Heroquest Dungeon Explorer

 11–12 Alarm 7 7

-The Hero that triggered the trap has to roll ≥ Spot Chance or it will set off.
+The Hero that triggered the trap has to roll D12 ≥ Spot Chance or it will set off.
 Spotted traps may be left alone.
-If 12 was rolled, the Hero gets +1 to all disarm trap rolls in the future.
-If 1 was rolled the Hero loses 1 extra Wound.
+If a 12 was rolled, the Hero gets +1 to all disarm trap rolls in the future.
+If a 1 was rolled the Hero loses 1 extra Wound.

 Pit Traps